-New for pre-order: our highly-requested multi-flavor tea resin!
+New: our highly-requested multi-flavor tea resin!
 This features tea resin in an assortment of 5 flavors: traditional ripe, traditional raw, jasmine raw, rose ripe, and sticky rice ripe.
 We use only natural raw botanical materials for the flavoring, and tea from premium aged 2018 Pu'er tea leaves from Menghai.
 Each tea tin contains 90+ tea resin pieces which can make 2-3 cups of tea each.
 (While we do our best to make sure each tin has evenly distributed flavors, we cannot guarantee exactly equal distribution of each flavor.)
 Color of foil wrappers are illustrative; final foil colors may vary.

 Tea resin, or Cha Gao, is a rare and ancient method of tea-making that involves slow-cooking tea leaves until it turns into a thick paste, and then dried into a resin.
 This unique tea form originated in the Tang Dynasty (618 - 907 AD) and was made mostly as a delicacy for the ruling classes and the imperial court due to its labor-intensive preparation process.
 However, tea resin disappeared during the collapse of the Qing Dynasty, during which the artisanal methods of making tea resin were almost entirely lost.
 It was also recognized as a medicinal in the Supplement to the Compendium of Materia Medica, compiled by Zhao Xuemin between 1765 and 1805, and was noted as an herbal remedy for hangovers, improving digestion, and reducing phlegm.